saugatshakya/galli_map_package/README.md

-# Galli Maps for Flutter
+# Galli Map for Flutter
 [![pub package](https://img.shields.io/pub/v/galli_map.svg)](https://pub.dartlang.org/packages/galli_map)

-Galli Maps is a Flutter package that provides a customizable map widget for displaying maps with custom markers, lines, circles, and polygons.
+Galli Map is a Flutter package that provides a customizable map widget for displaying Map with custom markers, lines, circles, and polygons.
 The widget supports zooming in and out, tapping on the map, and showing the user's current location.